Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event selection

 \subsection{1$\ell$1T event selection}

 All events used for the 1$\ell$1T search are selected by an \met trigger and are first required to satisfy the kinematic event selections listed in Table~\ref{tab:evsel_1L1T}.
-The reconstructed \met is required to be larger than 200~\GeV to ensure full efficiency of the \met trigger.
-For higgsino signal events in which the \ninoone-pair primarily contributes to the invisible momentum, this high-\met requirement indicates that the higgsino production system is recoiling against hadronic activity in the form of ISR jets.
-Hence, all events are required to have at least one jet with $\pt>100~\GeV$.
+The reconstructed \met is required to be larger than 200~\GeV, corresponding to the lowest value at which the \met trigger is fully efficient and chosen to ensure sufficient data statistics.
+For signal events satisfying this high-\met requirement, the higgsino system typically recoils against hadronic activity, namely ISR jets.
+To explicitly select events with this topology, events are required to have at least one jet with $\pt>100~\GeV$.
 Moreover, events with one or more $b$-tagged jets with $\pt>20~\GeV$ are vetoed to suppress background contributions from \ttbar production.

-Events in the 1$\ell$1T search are required to have exactly one signal lepton and are further categorised into two channels depending on the lepton flavour.
-The signal lepton requirement ensures that there is no overlap between the 1$\ell$1T analysis regions and the SRs of the displaced track search.
+Events are required to have exactly one tight lepton and are further categorised into two channels depending on the lepton flavour.
+The tight lepton requirement ensures that there is no overlap between the 1$\ell$1T analysis regions and the SRs of the displaced track search.
 The \pt of the lepton is required to be below 10~\GeV and above the lower bound of lepton identification methods, which are $4.5~\GeV$ and $3~\GeV$ for electrons and muons, respectively.
 As the decay length of \ninotwo is $\mathcal{O}(0.01\textrm{--}0.1~\mathrm{mm})$ for the targeted region, the leptons emerging from the $\ninotwo\rightarrow\ninoone\ell^+\ell^-$ decay are expected to be prompt.
 Thus, requirements on $z_{0}$ and $d_{0}$ are also imposed for the lepton.
-Finally, at least one additional track other than the reconstructed lepton is required in each event, which correspond to lepton-track candidates also originating from \ninotwo for signal higgsino events.
+Finally, at least one additional track satisfying the criteria in Section~\ref{sec:lowPT_ID} other than the reconstructed lepton is required in each event, which correspond to lepton-track candidates also originating from \ninotwo for signal higgsino events.